Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Conclusion

 \section{Conclusion}

 To address the challenges of prohibitive computational costs and the inefficiency associated with repetitive optimization from scratch in multi-task NWP model parameter calibration, this paper proposes SEETO.
 This framework transcends the traditional assumption that calibration tasks are mutually independent.
-By constructing a knowledge repository of historical tasks, it facilitates a paradigm shift from "isolated trial-and-error" to "knowledge-driven optimization."
+By constructing a knowledge repository of historical tasks, \revv{it enables the use of historical task knowledge to reduce repeated optimization from scratch.}